lukebrc/KeyInfrastructure/frontend/.ai/ui-plan.md

-# Architektura UI dla KeyInfrastructure
+# UI Architecture for KeyInfrastructure

-## 1. Przegląd struktury UI
+## 1. UI Structure Overview

-Aplikacja KeyInfrastructure składa się z dwóch głównych sekcji funkcjonalnych: portalu użytkownika i panelu administratora.
-Współdzielą one wspólne strony logowania i rejestracji, ale po uwierzytelnieniu użytkownicy są przekierowywani do odpowiednich ścieżek w zależności od ich roli.
+The KeyInfrastructure application consists of two main functional sections: user portal and administrator panel.
+They share common login and registration pages, but after authentication, users are redirected to appropriate paths based on their role.

-**Struktura nawigacji:**
+**Navigation structure:**
-- **Publiczne strony:** `/`, `/login`, `/register` — dostępne dla wszystkich użytkowników niezalogowanych
+- **Public pages:** `/`, `/login`, `/register` — available to all unauthenticated users
-- **Sekcja użytkownika:** `/dashboard` — główny dashboard z certyfikatami
+- **User section:** `/dashboard` — main dashboard with certificates
-- **Sekcja administratora:** `/admin/*` — panel administracyjny z zarządzaniem certyfikatami i użytkownikami
+- **Administrator section:** `/admin/*` — administrative panel for certificate and user management

-**Wzorzec autoryzacji:**
+**Authorization pattern:**
-Wszystkie chronione ścieżki są zabezpieczone przez middleware Astro, który weryfikuje ważność tokenu JWT z httpOnly cookie.
-Przy wygaśnięciu sesji użytkownik jest automatycznie przekierowywany na stronę logowania z komunikatem o wygasłej sesji.
+All protected paths are secured by Astro middleware, which verifies the validity of the JWT token from httpOnly cookie.
+When the session expires, the user is automatically redirected to the login page with an expired session message.

-**Integracja z API:**
+**API integration:**
-Frontend komunikuje się bezpośrednio z backend REST API (Rust/actix-web) poprzez standardowe żądania HTTP.
-Token JWT jest przesyłany w nagłówku `Authorization: Bearer <token>`.
-Dla MVP nie jest wymagane zaawansowane buforowanie — dane są pobierane przy każdym załadowaniu widoku.
-System obsługi błędów mapuje kody HTTP na czytelne komunikaty dla użytkownika.
+The frontend communicates directly with the backend REST API (Rust/actix-web) via standard HTTP requests.
+The JWT token is sent in the `Authorization: Bearer <token>` header.
+For MVP, advanced caching is not required — data is fetched on every view load.
+The error handling system maps HTTP codes to readable messages for the user.

-## 2. Lista widoków
+## 2. View List

 ### 2.1.
-Widok: Strona główna (Welcome)
+View: Welcome Page

 **Ścieżka:** `/`